 You could start a gratitude practice either written or verbal before you go to sleep.

 Definitely avoid social media before bed and no mobiles in the bedroom.

 A helpful practice is writing in my High Performance Planner.
 The High Performance Planner has an evening journal section that I fill in every night.
-It helps close out my day and give me a sense of calm, accomplishment and positive contemplation.
+It helps close out my day and gives me a sense of calm, accomplishment, and positive contemplation.